How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 - BOS Key Player: Jayson Tatum (29.7 PPG, 8.3 RPG, 4.0 APG)

-The Spurs take to the home court of the Knicks on Wednesday at 7:30 PM ET.
+The Bucks travel to face the Raptors on Wednesday at 7:30 PM ET.

 How to Watch